Hephaestus-Arm/HephaestusArm2/README.md

 ## 1.2 Dependancies and Tools

 ### 1.2.1 Linux Install
-You need to install Ubuntu 18.04 on your personal computer
+You need to install Ubuntu 18.04 on your personal computer.

 [How to install Ubuntu](https://github.com/arjungandhi/3001-Ubuntu-Install)

 The rest of the guide assumes you have a base familiarity with the linux terminal and Ubuntu.

-If you do not here are resources to help you get familiar
+If you do not, here are resources to help you get familiar

 * [Ubuntu UI Help](https://youtu.be/lmeDvSgN6zY?t=68)
 * [Terminal Basics](https://ubuntu.com/tutorials/command-line-for-beginners#1-overview)